heffergm/watch-sizing/README.md

 ### URL Sharing
 All parameters are encoded in the URL, allowing you to share specific configurations with others.

-## Usage

-1. Enter your wrist circumference
-2. Choose your preferred unit (inches or millimeters)
-3. Enter the watch diameter
-4. Select the case type
-5. Toggle integrated bracelet if applicable
-6. View the calculated effective size and maximum lug-to-lug
-7. Share the URL with others to compare watches

 ## Hosting

 ### Local